-Finance (the "Director") has the power to issue DD charters under the NFIA and has general supervision and control over these DDs.4 Furthermore, the NFIA imbues the Director with the authority to "issue any order and adopt and promulgate any rules and regulations necessary to implement the [NFIA]."5 Per Nebraska law, the Director has "charge of and full supervision over the examination of and the enforcement of compliance with" relevant state regulation and statutes by banks, trust companies, and other financial institutions, including DDs,6 however, any bank or trust company, including DD, "may become a member of the federal reserve system...and may assume such liabilities and exercise such powers as a member of such system..."
-Where the DD "remain[s] a member of such system, it shall be subject to examination by the legally constituted authorities, and to all provisions of such Federal Reserve Act and regulations made pursuant thereto by the Federal Reserve Board...and...[t]he Director may, in his or her discretion, accept examinations and audits made under the provisions of the Federal Reserve Act in lieu of examinations required of banks or trust companies organized under the laws of [the State of Nebraska].7 Accordingly, DDs will generally be subject to state and federal laws governing banks and trust companies and will therefore be supervised in a manner similar to other state and national banks or trust companies engaged in deposit-taking, custodial, and fiduciary activities.
+The Nebraska Department of Banking and Finance regulates and supervises the state-chartered financial institutions of Nebraska, including DDs.
+The Director of the Department of Banking and Finance (the "Director") has the power to issue DD charters under the NFIA and has general supervision and control over these DDs.
+Furthermore, the NFIA imbues the Director with the authority to "issue any order and adopt and promulgate any rules and regulations necessary to implement the [NFIA]."
+Per Nebraska law, the Director has "charge of and full supervision over the examination of and the enforcement of compliance with" relevant state regulation and statutes by banks, trust companies, and other financial institutions, including DDs, 6 however, any bank or trust company, including DD, "may become a member of the federal reserve system...and may assume such liabilities and exercise such powers as a member of such system..."
+Where the DD "remain[s] a member of such system, it shall be subject to examination by the legally constituted authorities, and to all provisions of such Federal Reserve Act and regulations made pursuant thereto by the Federal Reserve Board...and...[t]he Director may, in his or her discretion, accept examinations and audits made under the provisions of the Federal Reserve Act in lieu of examinations required of banks or trust companies organized under the laws of [the State of Nebraska].
+Accordingly, DDs will generally be subject to state and federal laws governing banks and trust companies and will therefore be supervised in a manner similar to other state and national banks or trust companies engaged in deposit-taking, custodial, and fiduciary activities.